dipdup-io/dipdup/config-reference/database.md

 * `sqlite`
 * `postgres`

+[Database engines](../deployment/database-engines.md) article may help you choose a database that better suits your needs.

 ### SQLite

-Requires `path` to the sqlite3 file, either relative or absolute:
+`path` field must be either path to the .sqlite3 file or `:memory:` to keep database in memory only (default):

 ```yaml
 database:
   kind: sqlite
   path: db.sqlite3
 ```

-{% hint style="warning" %}
-**NOTE**: while it's sometimes convenient to use one database engine for development and another one for production, be careful with specific column types that behave differently in various engines.
-{% endhint %}

 ### PostgreSQL